anujshah1003/dataloaders_in_pytorch_for_different_data_augmentations/README.md

 # dataloaders_in_pytorch_for_different_data_augmentations
 This repository contains code for creating dataloaders for different scenarios of data augmentations in pytorch.

+Have a look at the video firsts to get an overview.

 Video-1 for scenario-1: https://www.youtube.com/watch?v=ldq8bKAEvPo

 Video-2 for scenario-2: https://www.youtube.com/watch?v=0BSWS20mEsM&t=1s